Pain & Injury

-Acupuncture for pain of all types is what acupuncture is most known for.
-Whether it is acute or chronic, due to injury or degeneration, internal organ pain or muscle/joint, it is all treatable with acupuncture, manual therapies, and Chinese herbs.
+Acupuncture for pain of all types is what acupuncture is most well known for.
+Whether it is acute or chronic pain, due to injury or degeneration, internal organ pain or muscle/joint, it is all treatable with acupuncture, manual therapies, and Chinese herbs.

-In fact, because of the recent opioid epidemic, the Joint Commission is requiring accredited hospitals to provide non-pharmaceutical pain treatment modalities as of Jan 1, 2018.
-Acupuncture for pain is one therapy that qualifies for this requirement.
+In fact, because of the recent opioid epidemic, the Joint Commission now requires accredited hospitals to provide non-pharmaceutical pain treatment modalities.
+Acupuncture for pain is one such modality that qualifies for this requirement.

-To read some personal accounts of how Dr. Dawn Potter-Balusik has helped her patients with acupuncture for pains in the back, neck, hands, wrist, shoulders, legs, feet and knees, as well as headaches and gynecological pains, please see our testimonials page.
-Also, our Facebook, LinkedIn and Google reviews.
+To read some personal accounts of how Dr. Dawn Potter has helped patients with acupuncture for pain in the back, neck, hands, wrist, shoulders, legs, feet and knees, as well as headaches and gynecological pains, please see our Success Stories page.
+Also, our Reviews page.

 Whether you are a casual sports player, a weekend warrior or someone who trains hard everyday, acupuncture can be extremely valuable for you: it assists both acute and cumulative injury recovery, helps prevent future injuries and enhances athletic performance and endurance.

 Many acupuncture techniques were born from the needs of the martial arts traditions in China.
 Acupuncture played an important role in keeping ancient fighters in peak condition and it continues to keep modern athletes healthy and active.

 Some recognizable sports names who use acupuncture regularly are Maria Sharapova, Martina Hingis, Carl Lewis, Charles Barkley and Jim McMahon.
 Also, many professional sports teams employ acupuncturists to treat injuries and keep players in top condition.

 Sports are competitive in nature.
 When we are competing, we push ourselves beyond our normal limitations, which can result in traumatic injury.